lozingaro/academic-website/teaching/info-stat/index.markdown

 ## Course Overview

-The Informatica course is part of the Laurea in Matematica degree and consists of the main course (taught by Prof. Simone Martini) along with a laboratory course.
-For students of Filosofia, the course is adapted from the CdL in Matematica and is held in the second semester.
-Students are not required to take the programming test, but they are welcome to attend the laboratory.
+The Informatica course is part of the Laurea in Matematica degree and consists of the main course  along with a laboratory course.
+The course is taught in Italian.

 ## Textbooks